freedomofpress/securedrop-docs/docs/upgrade/focal_migration.rst

 SecureDrop servers, will reach End of Life.
 In order to continue using SecureDrop, instances must migrate to Ubuntu 20.04 LTS (Focal) **before** April 30, 2021.

+.. important::

+   For security reasons, the *Source Interface* will be automatically disabled on SecureDrop servers still running Ubuntu 16.04 after April 30, 2021.

 This migration will require on-premises access to the servers, and a complete reinstallation of Ubuntu and SecureDrop.
 In-place upgrades and remote upgrades via SSH are not currently supported.

-.. important::

-   For security reasons, the *Source Interface* will automatically be disabled on SecureDrop servers still running Ubuntu 16.04 after April 30, 2021.

-We recommend that you plan a two day maintenance window **between March 9 and April 30** to perform and test the migration.
+We recommend that you plan a two day maintenance window to perform and test the migration.

 At a high level, the migration process consists of: